 But what is the state of the cat while the cage is closed?
 In this case, we are forced to say that the cat is in a state similar to that of the atom: it is not actually dead or actually alive, but just in a state of being potentially both dead and alive.
 While it may not seem so strange to think of tiny atoms as having no actual state, it seems ridiculous to think of a cat in this way.
 Can it be true that in the quantum realm even cats can be in potential states?
 And can it be that just because Schrödinger opens the cage, the potential state of the cat suddenly becomes actual?

-A classical physicist, not having ventured into the strange quantum realm would consider such ideas as nonsense: "It is impossible for a cat to be in such a state."
+A classical physicist, not having ventured into the strange quantum realm, would consider such ideas as nonsense: "It is impossible for a cat to be in such a state!"
 But this reaction is like a land-locked sailor considering a round earth as nonsense: "It is impossible for my lake to be round."
 Indeed, the roundness is very difficult to detect on such a small scale.
 But a sailor with expanded horizons would recognize the fact that the lake, like the earth upon which it lies, must be slightly round.
-Similarly, while it is very difficult to detect the strange quantum effects for large objects such as cats, were we to expand our classical horizons into the quantum realm, we would recognize the fact that cats, like the atoms of which they are composed, can be in potential states.
+Similarly, while it is for all practical purposes impossible to detect the strange quantum effects for large objects such as cats, were we to expand our classical horizons into the quantum realm, we would recognize the fact that cats, like the atoms of which they are composed, can be in potential states.
 Like it or not, this is how the world really works beneath the illusion of classical mechanism, beneath the illusion of a world actually "out there," independent of measurement.

 This brings us to the second, more mysterious question: What exactly transforms the cat from a potential state to an actual state?
 What projects the state-vector onto just one or the other of the axis states?
 A classical physicist, in an attempt to retain the actual world of large objects, might propose that the projection takes place when the system "gets large," and can then be treated with the old classical physics.
 But just how large?
 Two atoms, ten atoms, a thousand?
 Making size determine projection is very arbitrary.
 Moreover, this solution does not even make sense, for if one or two atoms can be in a potential state, then so can three or four, or fifty or five thousand—size is a matter of degree, while actuality is not.
 Claiming that the world suddenly becomes actual when the system gets "big enough" is like our land-locked sailor claiming that when a lake gets small enough, then suddenly it really becomes perfectly flat.
 What he ought to say is that when the lake gets small enough, it is as if it were really flat, while in reality it is still slightly round.
 Similarly, when our system gets big enough, it is as if it were really in an actual state, while in reality it is still in a potential state.
 We must be careful not to drag classical illusions into the quantum reality.